gramps-project/gramps-web-docs/docs/en/user-guide/index.md

 - **Recent blog posts** – the latest entries from the [blog](blog.md), if any exist.
 - **Statistics** – a summary of object counts in the tree (number of people, families, events, etc.).

+If the tree administrator has configured a **home page note** and/or a **home page image**, these are displayed prominently above the main columns.
+The image appears beside the note text when both are set.
+See [Administration Settings](../administration/settings.md#customization) for how to configure these.

 !!! tip
     If the tree is empty and you have edit permissions, the dashboard shows a "Get started" prompt with buttons to add your first person or import a family tree file.